 - General Waste: Non-recyclable, non-hazardous waste should be disposed of via licensed municipal or commercial waste services.

-- Hazardous Waste: Must be stored in clearly labeled, compliant containers and removed by a licensed hazardous waste disposal company.
-Detailed tracking manifests are required by law.
+- Hazardous Waste: Store in clearly labeled, compliant containers and hire a licensed disposal company.
+Tracking manifests are required by law.

 Best Practices for Waste Reduction